Vedanshu21/Chess-Game/README.md

 # Chess-Game
 This Chess game was developed using Tkinter by:-

- Vedanshu Dewangan
+ Vedanshu Dewangan /n
- Ankit Singh
+ Ankit Singh/n
- Kalash Kumar Dani
+ Kalash Kumar Dani/n

  Instructions to play the game:-